marmelab/ra-supabase/packages/ra-supabase-ui-materialui/README.md

 ### `<SetPasswordForm>`

 This is the form that actually allows users to set their password.
 It is exported for you to reuse in a custom set password page when needed.
 It leverages the `useSetPassword` hook from `ra-supabase-core`.
+It accepts an `onSuccess` and `onFailure` props just like the hook:

+-   `onSuccess`: A function called when the set password operation succeeds.
+By default, it redirects users to the home page.
+-   `onFailure`: A function called when the set password operation fails.
+By default, it display an error notification.

 ## Roadmap